 Elephant Butte Lake State Park Map and Information

-Elephant Butte Lake State Park is open for DAY USE to RESIDENTS OF NEW MEXICO only.
-In an effort to effectively manage crowds at Elephant Butte Lake the following strategies will be implemented:
+Elephant Butte Lake State Park is open for DAY USE to RESIDENTS OF NEW MEXICO only, from 9am to 8pm Thursday through Sunday.
+The park is closed Monday, Tuesday and Wednesday until further notice.
+In an effort to effectively manage the spread of COVID-19 the following strategies will be implemented:

 - Vehicles will be counted at pay booths during entry, and visitation will be kept at 25% capacity, approximately 5000 visitors or 1250 vehicles